 If you are in possession of a Medical Certificate of Cause of Death (MCCD), please arrange for this to be scanned and emailed to email@example.com.

-Please note, your undertaker will be able to advise you on all aspects of the above process.
-However, should you have any questions relating to registration of death please call your local registration office for immediate assistance.
+Your undertaker will be able to advise you on all aspects of the above process.
+However, if you have any questions relating to registration of death please call your local registration office for immediate assistance.

 Registration of marriage and civil partnership

 In order to register your intent to marry or civilly partner, you must complete and submit the following documentation: